derykmakgill/website/tax.md

 <code style="font-family: courier new, monospace;">Good!
 That includes interest too at a decent rate.
 Those bastards aren't getting a free loan from you.</code> said M.

+<code style="font-family: courier new, monospace;">How did you get my Bitcoin address?</code> asked George.
+That was...concerning.

+<code style="font-family: courier new, monospace;">Would you like me to paste your private keys too?
+I suggest you change them.
+They're safe with me though!</code> said M.

+<code style="font-family: courier new, monospace;">Point taken...</code> said George.
+He was already thinking about moving the Bitcoin to a safer wallet. <code style="font-family: courier new, monospace;">One more question: is this really coming from every government employee in the country?</code>

+For the first time there was a long pause from M. George was just about to ask again when he replied.

+<code style="font-family: courier new, monospace;">I admit there are a couple people I was particularly intererested in involving in your refund.
+Do you remember that Senator who drafted the Overcompensated Owner law?
+She has a lot of refunding to do.
+I'm not done with her.
+And therer are other ways to get money.
+Blackmail, for example.
+There are a lot of things people in power have saved on their computers that they wouldn't want leaked.
+Car theft is another.
+Take it to a chop shop.
+Phishing.
+You probably won't believe it but there's a powerful congresswoman who fell for a Nigerian oil prince scheme and sent me a good amount of money.
+Details don't matter George other than that you're getting your money back from the people who took it.
+You're not taking it from men like yourself, I promise you that.</code>

+<code style="font-family: courier new, monospace;">What if I want to give it back to them?</code> asked George, though he privately knew he had no intention of giving it back.

+<code style="font-family: courier new, monospace;">That will be your choice.
+That's all I'm giving you.
+Choice.
+It's never been yours before, has it.
+Goodbye George.</code> That chat closed and M was gone.
+George quickly searched through his applications but couldn't find anything that looked like the chat application M had somehow installed on his computer.
+He checked his phone again.
+The money was still there, of course.

+*So that's it,* he thought.
+And George Hanawalt grinned.